What is Dredging – History, Importance And Effects

 These are fixed in place using anchor piling, known as spuds.

 Bucket Dredger: The bucket dredger is usually a fixed-type stationary dredger that rotates in an arc by winches around the dredging site.
-The scrapping end is fitted with a bucket, which removes the sediment or bottom material, and when turned upside down, the sediments are unloaded on a barge.
+The scrapping end is fitted with a bucket, which removes the sediment or bottom material.
+When turned upside down, the sediments are unloaded on a barge.

-Grab Type Dredger: This is a stationary dredger with a grab as a dredging tool (Two equivalent scoops or shells operated hydraulically).
-Due to its design, It is also known as a clamshell dredger.
-There can be different designs of the grab, which can be used for deepwater dressing.
+Grab Type Dredger: This is a stationary dredger with a grab as a dredging tool (two equivalent scoops or shells operated hydraulically).
+Due to its design, it is also known as a clamshell dredger.
+Different grab designs can be used for deepwater dressing.

-Backhoe Dredger: Also known as fixed arm dredger, it is a stationary type dredger usually mounted on a barge or works near the banks.
+Backhoe Dredger: Also known as a fixed-arm dredger, it is a stationary type dredger usually mounted on a barge or used near the banks.
 The dredging equipment is a half-open shell with a fixed-length hydraulic arm used in shallow waters and near harbour sites.

 Suction Dredger: It is a stationary dredger generally used for mining sand.
 It is also the best equipment for removing sludge from wastewater treatment plants or where heavy-duty sediment removal is required.
 The suction pipe of this dredger is inserted into the sand deposit, and water jets are used to bring the sand up from the excavation site.
 The sediment can be pumped by sucking the sediments into the pipeline and transferring it to the reclamation site or loaded into barges, depending upon the location and available transfer arrangement.